TsvetomirLyubenov/MillionaireQuizProject/README.md

 Each player must create an account in order to be able to play.
 The password for the account must contain an uppercase letter, a lowercase letter and a digit.

-If the user forgets their password, they have the option to retrive it through a confirmation letter sent to their email.
+If the user forgets their password, they have the option to retrieve it through a confirmation letter sent to their email.

 The game consists of 16 questions on FMI related subjects.
 Each question rewards the player with a certain amount of virtual credits (the currency in the game).